Skyscraper: Tube structural systems

 Khan developed the shear wall frame interaction system for mid high-rise buildings.
 This structural system uses combinations of shear walls and frames designed to resist lateral forces.
 The first building to use this structural system was the 35-stories Brunswick Building.
-The Brunswick building was completed in 1965 and became the tallest reinforced concrete structure of its time.
+The Brunswick building (today known as the "Cook County Administration Building") was completed in 1965 and became the tallest reinforced concrete structure of its time.
 The structural system of Brunswick Building consists of a concrete shear wall core surrounded by an outer concrete frame of columns and spandrels.
 Apartment buildings up to 70 stories high have successfully used this concept.

 The elevator conundrum

 The invention of the elevator was a precondition for the invention of skyscrapers, given that most people would not (or could not) climb more than a few flights of stairs at a time.
 The elevators in a skyscraper are not simply a necessary utility, like running water and electricity, but are in fact closely related to the design of the whole structure: a taller building requires more elevators to service the additional floors, but the elevator shafts consume valuable floor space.
 If the service core, which contains the elevator shafts, becomes too big, it can reduce the profitability of the building.
 Architects must therefore balance the value gained by adding height against the value lost to the expanding service core.

 Many tall buildings use elevators in a non-standard configuration to reduce their footprint.
 Buildings such as the former World Trade Center Towers and Chicago's John Hancock Center use sky lobbies, where express elevators take passengers to upper floors which serve as the base for local elevators.
 This allows architects and engineers to place elevator shafts on top of each other, saving space.
 Sky lobbies and express elevators take up a significant amount of space, however, and add to the amount of time spent commuting between floors.

 Other buildings, such as the Petronas Towers, use double-deck elevators, allowing more people to fit in a single elevator, and reaching two floors at every stop.
 It is possible to use even more than two levels on an elevator, although this has never been done.
 The main problem with double-deck elevators is that they cause everyone in the elevator to stop when only person on one level needs to get off at a given floor.

 Buildings with sky lobbies include the World Trade Center, Petronas Twin Towers, Willis Tower and Taipei 101.
 The 44th-floor sky lobby of the John Hancock Center also featured the first high-rise indoor swimming pool, which remains the highest in the United States.